Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Simulation Results and Discussion

-The effect of pulse-shaping on PAPR performance in SC-FDE and DFT-s-OFDM is illustrated in Fig. \ref{fig:compare_psf_scfde_dftsofdm}, varying the roll-off factor ($\alpha\!=\!\{0, 0.5, 1\}$) of the RC filter: $\frac{\cos{\left(\pi\alpha t/T\right)}\mathrm{sinc}\left(t/T\right)}{\left(1-4\alpha^2(t/T)^2\right)}$ (an RC filter of $6$ symbols; oversampling factor of $4$; normalized to unit energy).
-We notice that increasing $\alpha$ significantly improves the PAPR performance in SC-FDE, but at the expense of excess BW; DFT-s-OFDM is not as highly affected.
-Moreover, the PAPR variations with $\alpha$ are negligible for small values of $\bar{M}$.
+The effect of pulse-shaping on PAPR performance in SC-FDE, DFT-s-OTFS, and DFT-s-OFDM is illustrated in Fig. \ref{fig:compare_psf_scfde_dftsofdmdftsotfs}, varying the roll-off factor ($\alpha\!=\!\{0, 0.5, 1\}$) of the RC filter: $\frac{\cos{\left(\pi\alpha t/T\right)}\mathrm{sinc}\left(t/T\right)}{\left(1-4\alpha^2(t/T)^2\right)}$ (an RC filter of $6$ symbols; oversampling factor of $4$; normalized to unit energy).
+We notice that increasing $\alpha$ significantly improves the PAPR performance in SC-FDE, but at the expense of excess bandwidth; DFT-s-OFDM is not as highly affected.
+Moreover, the PAPR variations with $\alpha$ are negligible for small $\bar{M}$ values.
+Furthermore, DFT-s-OTFS promises low PAPR when carefully choosing $\bar{N}$ and $\alpha$.

-Figures~\ref{fig:compare_MandN_cpofdm_otfs_4linear} \ref{fig:compare_MandN_cpofdm_otfs_32linear} show the effect of changing $N$ and $M$ on PAPR with $N\!=\!4\!,\!M\!=\!\{32,128,256\}$ and $N\!=\!32\!,\!M\!=\!\{128,256\}$, respectively; we only simulate CP-OFDM and OTFS (CP-OFDM findings also apply to OQAM/FBMC).
-We note that increasing either $M$ or $N$ increases PAPR (\eqref{eq:CCDF_theo_ofdm} and~\eqref{eq:CCDF_theo_otfs}).
-Nevertheless, the maximum PAPR in OTFS grows linearly with $N$, and the CCDF is zero for $\gamma_{\mathrm{th}}$ values greater than a threshold related to $N$ (for example, the maximum PAPR for $N\!=\!4$ is $10\log{(4)}\!=\!6.02$.
-Note that for low $N$ in OTFS, increasing $M$ does not increase the PAPR significantly.
-Furthermore, we note good agreement between simulated and analytical results of OTFS and CP-OFDM for large $N$.
+In Fig.~\ref{fig:compare_OTFS_OFDM_DFTsOFDM_DFTSOTFS}, we show that the PAPR in DFT-s-OFDM and DFT-s-OTFS has almost the same value when the DFT precoding sizes are equal ($\bar{N}\!=\!\bar{M}$), for both Nyquist sampling ($L\!=\!1$) and continuous-time signals ($L\!=\!4$).
+Moreover, the two waveforms secure approximately $\unit[3]{dB}$ PAPR reduction compared with both OTFS and CP-OFDM.